- Danny Boyle

 - Release Date

-Within the first few scenes of Danny Boyle’s Trance, the viewer becomes aware they’re being manipulated by a mindbending plot and a director who’s enjoying the hell out of playing us.
-Boyle’s enthusiam for the material makes it easy to willingly go where he takes us, because his visual style pops with energy yet it never feels superficial, and his actors portray characters whose layers we’re anxious to see peeled back.
+Within the first few scenes of Danny Boyle’s Trance, the viewer becomes aware they’re being manipulated by a mind-bending plot and a director who’s enjoying the hell out of playing us.
+Boyle’s enthusiasm for the material makes it easy to willingly go where he takes us, because his visual style pops with energy, yet it never feels superficial, and his actors portray characters whose layers we’re anxious to see peeled back.
 Inside a twisting scenario about an art-heist-gone-wrong is Boyle’s more fascinating trip inside unconscious minds and damaged psyches, how he develops the complex psychological makeup of his characters.
-All the while, we’re aware that just around the corner some revelatory turn in the story will change everything we’ve learned thus far, and that for much of the film we will feel disoriented and misdirected.
+All the while, we’re aware that just around the corner, some revelatory turn in the story will change everything we’ve learned thus far, and that for much of the film, we will feel disoriented and misdirected.
 This we must accept, just as we must accept that the final explanation of our enduring question (What’s going on?) could not possibly be as satisfying as the journey there.